How to Keep Rodents out of the Garden

 - Droppings: Rats, mice and other creatures leave their droppings behind.
 Rodent droppings look like black grains of rice.

-There are also specific areas of the garden to check for rodent infestations.
-These include:
+Specific areas of the garden to check for rodent infestations include:

 - Compost piles: Improperly managed compost piles can be like an all-you-can-eat buffet for rats and mice.
 You’ll spot them easily, especially after digging into the pile and disturbing their nests.
 Mice are frequent compost pile pests.